 • NSPCC sponsored events and other charity events

 • ‘International Day’ celebrating every culture

-• circle time and JIGSAW PSHE timetabled in each class
+• Wellbeing timetabled in each class

-Through our school’s SMSC provision, we will:
+Through our school’s SMSC provision, we:

 • enable our children to develop their self-knowledge, self-esteem and self-confidence